ratwolfzero/hopalong/README.md

 - The sequence starts from the initial point (x<sub>0</sub> , y<sub>0</sub>) = (0 , 0)
 - x<sub>n</sub> and y<sub>n</sub> represent the coordinates at the n-th iteration
-- a, b and c are parameters influencing the attracto's dynamics
+- a, b, and c are parameters influencing the attractor's dynamics
 - sgn is the sign (signum) function

 ### Features and Further Information

 The color scheme is based on the pixel density, i.e. how often a pixel of the image is hit during the iteration.

-For more information on “pixel density”, i.e. displaying the attractor as a density map similar to a probability density function, see my Python version.
+For more information on “pixel density” i.e., displaying the attractor as a density map similar to a probability density function, see my Python version.

 <https://github.com/ratwolfzero/hopalong_python>